GabrielArienti/GabrielArienti/README.md

 ## Olá, tudo bem?
 Me chamo Gabriel Arienti

 - 🖥️ Front End & Web Developer
 - 🧑‍💻 Solid knowledge in web development with React, Redux, HTML, CSS, JavaScript & TypeScript, Node.js, MongoDB, Postgree, MySQL.
-As well as knowledge in Angular, Python, Java and C.
+As well as knowledge in Python, Java and C.
 - 🏹 I dedicate myself to using Desing Patterns techniques, Data Structure, and Clean Coding parameters, such as SOLID, to write and refactor codes.
 In addition, I have knowledge in Unit Testing and the use of code versioning with Git and GitHub, DevOps with Docker and Agile Methodologies such as Scrum and Kanban.

 <div align="left">